 I spoke with the Program Director of Nursing at XXXX University on the telephone a few days ago, which sealed my decision to apply to your particularly creative and distinguished program.
 I especially appreciate the way that XXXX places a priority on creativity and diversity in the teaching of clinical knowledge in a variety of practice settings with exposure to an equally wide array of anesthetists, resulting in some of the best-prepared students in the world who find themselves in their dream job after graduation.
 XXXX also stands above other programs through your helpful generosity, allowing students to begin taking classes before officially entering the program, leaving what I consider to be the correct impression that XXXX is more interested in helping students to succeed than they are in grabbing their cash, at least when compared to many other programs.

 I have been in love with this area of nursing for some time now and have routinely observed the CRNAs in my hospital to the fullest extent I have had the opportunity to.
-By the time my children are college students, I hope to be traveling, giving my all to medical missions supporting surgical teams going to the Developing World, disaster zones, etc. During and after graduate school, I will spendmucht of my time reading about opportunities for CRNAs to go on medical missions.
+By the time my children are college students, I hope to be traveling, giving my all to medical missions supporting surgical teams going to the Developing World, disaster zones, etc. During and after graduate school, I will read about opportunities for CRNAs to go on medical missions.
 Contributing to global health care is perhaps my greatest aspiration for the rest of my professional life.

 I look forward to contributing to discussions in your program as someone with a Ph.D. in Physical Therapy who has extensive experience in this area, serving as Director of Rehabilitation in 2009 at Hospice and Home Care of XXXX County.
 I worked alongside not only a highly-skilled, supportive, and professional team of rehab staff but also an exceptional Program Director who became an important mentor and role model.
 Darla will never cease to inspire me, consistently achieving that perfect balance between the needs of her staff on the one hand and the requirements of her superiors on the other – steering a steady course even during times of financial austerity.
 She helped me learn how to most effectively advocate for my patients, become a team player, and inspire my co-workers to excellence by being alert to the needs of the nurses around me.
 Thanks to Darla, I can understand managers' needs and concerns from an insider perspective.